mobxjs/mobx/docs/refguide/observable.md

 ## Converting observables back to vanilla JavaScript collections

-Sometimes it is necessary to convert observable data structures back to their vanilla counterpart.
+Sometimes it is necessary to convert observable data structures back to their vanilla counterparts.
 For example when passing observable objects to a React component that can't track observables, or to obtain a clone that should not be further mutated.

 To convert a collection shallowly, the usual JavaScript mechanisms work: